pepper-project/pequin/README.md

 other distros), see [INSTALLING.md](INSTALLING.md) and [compiler/buffetfsm/README.md](compiler/buffetfsm/README.md).

 Once everything is set up, you're ready to run some verifiable computations!
-Please see [GETTINGSTARTED.md](GETTINGSTARTED.md) for an overview.
+Please see [GETTINGSTARTED.md](GETTINGSTARTED.md) for a quick overview of the process.

-This source code is released under a BSD-style license.
-See LICENSE for more details.

 ## Contact ##

 Please contact pepper@nyu.systems for any questions and comments.
+We are happy to work with you to adapt this technology into your application.